-There are so many things to consider when deciding between purchasing a house or a condo, Grownups—Blogger Susan Johnston Taylor breaks some of the pros and cons for us.
+There are so many things to consider when deciding between buying a house or a condo.
+Here are some pros and cons of each to get you started.

-When my husband and I recently moved to Austin, we knew we wanted to buy a place and set down roots—but we weren’t sure if we wanted a condo or a single-family home.
+When my husband and I recently moved to Austin, we knew we wanted to buy a place and set down roots—but we weren’t sure if the plan was buying a house or buying a condo.

 Having owned a condo (we rent out the condo we used to live in), we weighed the pros and cons of that purchase and ultimately decided to look for a single-family home.
 In our case, a condo wouldn’t have been much cheaper because even if the mortgage was less, the monthly condo fees at many of Austin’s condo buildings would have offset those savings.